Designing a Data Platform for Continuous M&A at Thomson Reuters

 • HR and IT Management

-Underpinning this architecture, an enterprise data catalog, marketplace, and data lineage and access management layer provided governance and discoverability across the organization.
+Underpinning this architecture, an enterprise data catalogue, marketplace, and data lineage and access management layer provided governance and discoverability across the organization.

 The Journey: Incremental Progress Over Two Years